developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 * feature-demo.html – main application page that controls behavior of the Feature Demo application
 * style.css – CSS file used for look and feel of the Feature Demo application

 To learn from the Feature Demo application, it is best to look at the individual HTML files located in the 'apis' folder.
-In the files you will see a `SCRIPT` block that contains the associated JavaScript for performing the particular action
+Notice the `SCRIPT` block that contains the associated JavaScript for performing the particular action.

 ## Troubleshooting
-If you are still having trouble getting The Feature Demo to work, try the following:
+Still having trouble getting the Feature Demo to work?
+Try the following:

-* Make sure your device has the latest release BSP available on the [Support Portal](https://www.zebra.com/enterprisesupport).
+* Make sure the device has the latest BSP available on the [Support Portal](https://www.zebra.com/enterprisesupport).

-* Check your device's [Integrator Guide](https://www.zebra.com/enterprisesupport) for proper DataWedge configuration
+* Check the device's [Integrator Guide](https://www.zebra.com/enterprisesupport) for proper DataWedge configuration

-* If your device won't display the Feature Demo Application screen, make sure that your Config.xml has the right path to your starter page
+* If the device won't display the Feature Demo Application screen, make sure the app's `Config.xml` has the right path to the start page

-* Make sure that the wifi on your device is enabled and connected
+* Make sure that Wi-Fi on the device is enabled and connected